Video: Costovertebral joints

 Before we move on to the ligaments, let’s have a look where there are some atypical joints.
 Okay, let’s highlight the vertebral bodies T1 to T12 to remind ourselves where the rib should be.
 Okay, so if we look closely at the first thoracic vertebra or T1 over here, we can see that there is no inferior costal facet on the C7 vertebra.
 So this means that the first rib will only articulate with its own vertebral body.
 So that’s of course our first atypical arrangement.
 Rib one articulates only with its corresponding vertebral body.

-If we move further down the spinal column to T11 and T12, we noticed two differences here.
-So, similar to T1, ribs eleven and twelve articulate exclusively with their own vertebral bodies as there’s no inferior articular facet on the vertebra above contributing to these joints.
-We can also see here that there’s no costal fovea on the transverse process of T11 and T12 either, meaning that there’s no costotransverse joints at these levels.
+If we move further down the spinal column to T10, T11 and T12, we can see differences here.
+So, similar to T1, ribs ten, eleven and twelve articulate exclusively with their own vertebral bodies as there’s no inferior articular facet on the vertebra above contributing to these joints.
+Specific to T11 and T12, however, we can see that there’s no costal fovea on their transverse processes, meaning that there’s no costotransverse joints at these levels.
 Instead, the ribs pass anterior to and independent of the transverse processes.